VishnuViswam/LOAD-BALANCER/README.md

 * After running client application, instance of this application also appear in the eureka server dashboard.

--Finally Eureka Server Dashboard will be as follows.
+- Finally Eureka Server Dashboard will be as follows.
 <p align="center">
   <img src="images/eurekaServer2.png" alt="Logo" width="836" height="200">
 </p>